ShikaSD/kotlin-object-serialization-fix/README.md

 The issue is described quite well [here](https://blog.stylingandroid.com/kotlin-serializable-objects/).

 The plugin adds `readResolve` method for every object which either:
- - implements `java.util.Serializable`;
+ - implements `java.io.Serializable`;
- - extends a class implementing `java.util.Serializable`.
+ - extends a class implementing `java.io.Serializable`.

 ## Getting it: